 About the Department

-Welcome to the Department of History at Saint Louis University.
+The Department of History at Saint Louis University

 If you wonder, as you watch events and issues unfold before your eyes, how the world got to where it is now, and how the complex interplay of culture, society, economy, and politics constantly changes it, the study of history is for you.